MS 115. Quantitative Literacy. 3 Hours.

 MS 93.
 Core Arithmetic and Algebra.
 4 Hours.

-Core Arithmetic and Algebra provides a review of necessary concepts and skills required for success in general education college mathematics, and serves as preparation for MS141 Contemporary College Algebra.
+Core Arithmetic and Algebra provides a review of necessary concepts and skills required for success in general education college mathematics, and serves as preparation for MS 141 Contemporary College Algebra.
 The course does not count toward the degree.
 A minimum grade of C is required.
-Four credit hours.
+Students are registered based on the results of their Initial Math Assessment.